-Please welcome K’Cee, a therapist and educator who is sharing an important article on the history of Black History Month and how important the ancient yoga practice is to the African American people.
-She will also share eight yoga poses with matching affirmations to honor the accomplishments of Black historical figures.
+Please welcome K’Cee, a therapist and educator who is sharing an important article on the history of Black History Month (for kids) and how important the ancient yoga practice is to the African American people.
+She will also share eight yoga poses for kids with matching affirmations to honor the accomplishments of Black historical figures.

 Background of Black History Month